ably/sdk-api-reference/descriptions.md

 ## class Connection

-The `Connection` object enables the management of a connection with Ably.
+Enables the management of a connection to Ably.

 |  Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|